iandark/argon-one-daemon/README.md

 ## How To Install

 I've tried to make the installer as simple as possible.
-After cloning this repo simply run ```./configure && make all && sudo make install``` You may need to reboot for full functionality.
+After cloning this repo simply run ```./install``` You may need to reboot for full functionality.

 ## Configuration